Sarcastic-Soul/Sarcastic-Soul/README.md

 ### 👨‍💻 About Me

-- 🎓 I'm a third-year B.Tech student at the **International Institute of Information Technology, Naya Raipur (IIIT-NR)**.
+- 🎓 I'm a final year B.Tech student at the **International Institute of Information Technology, Naya Raipur (IIIT-NR)**.
 - 🚀 I'm passionate about building robust and scalable applications for both web and mobile.
 - 🌱 I’m currently exploring the world of **DevOps**.
 - 🔭 My goal is to become a versatile **Full Stack Developer** who can bring ideas to life.